deepak-glitch/Dream-Decoder/README.md

 ---
 ## 👥 Contributors

-Thanks to all the people who have contributed to Dream Decoder:

 - Deepak Mallampati – Project Lead and Backend Devolpment
 - Venkata Suma Priya Kankipati – Frontend Devlopment and Integration
 ---